 In Secs.
-IV A and IV B, we have investigated chiral phonons in 3D systems, considering both FM and AFM
+IV A and IV B, we investigate chiral phonons in 3D systems, considering both FM and AFM cases.
+In this section, we shift our focus to 2D systems, specifically a monolayer of FM CrI_3 and a monolayer of AFM VPSe3.